upb-lea/openmodelica-microgrid-gym/README.md

-__The OpenModelica Microgrid Gym (OMG) package is a software toolbox for the simulation and optimization of microgrids.__
+__The OpenModelica Microgrid Gym (OMG) package is a software toolbox for the simulation and optimization of microgrids based on energy conversion by power electronics.__

 The main characteristics of the toolbox are the plug-and-play grid design in OpenModelica and the ready-to-go approach of simply Reinfrocement Learning (RL) agents.

 The OMG toolbox is built upon the [OpenAI Gym](https://gym.openai.com/) environment definition framework.
-Therefore, the toolbox is specifically designed for running reinforcement learning algorithms to train agents controlling the Microgrids.
+Therefore, the toolbox is specifically designed for running reinforcement learning algorithms to train agents controlling power electronic converters in microgrids.

 A more detailled description of the project is presented in the [User Guide](/user_guide/user_guide.html)